 In no event do we accept any liability in contract, tort or otherwise, for any injury, damage, loss, delay, additional expense or inconvenience caused directly or indirectly by the acts, omissions or default, whether negligent or otherwise, of third party providers over whom we have no direct control, force majeure or any other event which is beyond our control or which is not preventable by reasonable diligence on our part.
 We also do not accept any liability in contract, tort or otherwise, for consequential loss (meaning indirect loss, loss of revenue, loss of reputation, loss of profits, loss of actual or anticipated savings, lost opportunities, including opportunities to enter into arrangements with third parties or loss or damage in connection with claims against you by third parties) howsoever caused in connection with your booking.

-We will also provide an option for select individuals within your organisation (such as travel bookers and procurement managers) to receive the latest travel news, alerts and offers.
+We provide an option for your employees to receive the latest travel news, alerts and offers by email.
 Recipients may opt-out at any time.

 Anti-bribery and corruption